Inov-8 Roclite 305

 The sizing schemes used for the Inov-8 Roclite 305 are of the standard.
 They follow the regular preferences of runners.
 The available width for both the men and women’s versions is medium.
 It is able to accommodate the runners who have medium sized feet.
 The semi-curved shape of this shoe mimics the natural curve of the human foot.

 The outsole unit of the Inov-8 Roclite 305 features the Tri-C Compound, which is a high-quality material that’s made from 3 different rubber units.
 It protects the mid-sole from the abrasive nature of the trails.
 It is also responsible for surface traction, which is important for every run.
+The outsole is sturdy and grippy as the Cascadia 13 from Brooks Running.

 The Roclite design of the outsole has a lug pattern that’s moderately aggressive.
 It’s efficient on multiple types of surfaces, from soft ground to hard-packed topography.
-The gripping lugs face different directions, which is a helpful when it comes to upward and downward traversals.
+The gripping lugs face different directions, which is helpful when it comes to upward and downward traversals.

 The Meta-Flex™ is a horizontal flex groove in the forefoot area.
 It facilitates natural flexibility, and it’s helpful when it comes to making the toe-off more natural and enabled.